Who is Dragon on The Masked Singer?

 Published:

-Season two of The Masked Singer has delivered us entertainment and had us chanting “Take it off!” with glee at our TV screens during dreary weekends of lockdown.
+The Masked Singer is heading towards the semi finals on Saturday night, with another two celebrities facing elimination this weekend (Saturday, 7th February).

-Alan Carr will be appearing on the show on Saturday night (January 30th) as a special guest judge alongside the regular judges Mo Gilligan, Davina McCall, Rita Ora, and Jonathan Ross.
+Alan Carr was a special guest judge on the show on Saturday, joining the panel alongside regular judges Mo Gilligan, Davina McCall, Rita Ora, and Jonathan Ross as two singers were unmasked in ITV’s bonkers singing competition.

-So far, five celebs have been unmasked.
+Dragon found themselves in the bottom three alongside Blob and Viking, but the judges chose to save the green and rainbow coloured contestant, sending them into the semi finals.
+Blob was unmasked as Sir Lenny Henry, and Viking surprised the judges when he was unveiled as A-ha singer Morten Harket.

+That now makes seven celebs that have been unmasked on the series so far.
 First Sophie Ellis-Bextor was revealed to be the show’s Alien, and then Mel B, Martine McCutcheon, Glenn Hoddle and John Thomson were all unveiled on the show.

-That leaves seven The Masked Singer contestants still to be unmasked and one of those characters is Dragon.
+That leaves five The Masked Singer contestants still to be unmasked, including Dragon.

 The fiery contestant has got The Masked Singer judges Mo Gilligan, Rita Ora, Jonathan Ross and Davina McCall, and us at home truly confused.